 The brown skirt below, is it too flat at the waist and too floppy in how it falls?
 I haven’t quite understood the line between Skater Pouf and droopy looking without some gathering at the waist.

 Hiding this body under a trench felt very Mata Hari in a good way, a draping classic camel.
 The power of suggestion is who this woman portrays.

 I told you about Angie, my beyond wonderful facialist.
-I feel she’s a Romantic.
+I feel she’s a Natural with much Romantic.
 Here is her face.
-(She is about 5’4″ or a bit taller.)
+(She is about 5’3″.)

 As you see, Angie is so beautiful, it’s almost distracting.
 Our conversations are more productive because I’m lying down with my eyes closed.
 She wears multi-stranded short necklaces with huge pearls all swirled around each other and looks fabulous.
 Her saturated darkness brings much intensity to her very curvy body, like a union of opposites.
 In our existence, there really is no right and wrong, no good or bad, no beautiful or ugly.
 Everything flows into, through, and out of everything else.
 Though we hold beliefs (very limiting beliefs) about these based in many life experiences, we are equally Yin and Yang.
 Conceptually, Angie seems to me that individual that closes the circle between the Yang Dramatic and Yin Romantic positions at the far ends of the Kibbe scale.
 That her many gifts would be placed in a body that resides at one extremity of colour and the opposite pole of line feels somehow rational or obvious.

 As Susan showed us (on facebook), women of dark colouring can seem more dramatic than they are.
 They still look better if they dress in line for their body type.
 The drama of their colouring is expressed simply by wearing the palette, or Season, that holds their natural colours.
 This would feel very complete to be and to look at.